Stroke services

 Swallow disorders

-The hospital stroke services also have close links to community-based services, to ensure continuity of care when the patient leaves hospital.
+The hospital stroke services also have close links to community-based services, to make sure you continue to receive care when you leave hospital.

 Inpatient stroke clinical psychology

 Working jointly with other therapists, the clinical psychologist assesses patients who have had a stroke for the above difficulties, and provides short-term support where needed.
-They also ensure that, after discharge, patients are referred to appropriate services for further therapy if appropriate.
+They also make sure that, after discharge, you are referred to appropriate services for further therapy if needed.

-The clinical psychologist also works with therapy staff including physiotherapists, occupational therapist, speech and language therapists and dieticians, to help patients meet their rehabilitation goals.
+The clinical psychologist also works with therapy staff including physiotherapists, occupational therapist, speech and language therapists and dieticians, to help you meet your rehabilitation goals.

 Having a stroke can cause psychological, behavioural and physical changes, which may affect a patient’s eating and drinking.
 These include changes in mood, problems with perception (awareness), difficulties communicating, drowsiness and weakness.
 A patient’s swallowing may also be affected, which can be for a short time or longer term.